 Unified Operational Dashboard Connects All Moving Parts

-Qwaiting integrates directly with fleet management platforms, telematics providers, and WMS systems through open APIs.
-A single dashboard displays inbound vehicles, dock status, processing times, and predictive arrival windows simultaneously.
-IoT sensors at gates and bays provide real-time updates that flow back to fleet systems, enabling dispatchers to adjust routes and ETAs instantly based on actual facility conditions.
+Qwaiting integrates with fleet management platforms, and WMS systems through open APIs.
+One dashboard shows vehicle arrivals, dock status, processing times, and arrival predictions.
+IoT sensors at gates and bays provide real-time updates.
+These updates flow back to fleet systems.
+This enables dispatchers to adjust routes and ETAs instantly.

 -